 Lucidor is a handy e-book reader supporting epub file formats and catalogs in OPDS formats.
 It also features organizing the collection of e-books in local bookcases, searching and downloading from the internet, and converting web feeds and web pages into e-books.

-You can look out for the definition from Wiktionary.org by selecting a word and right-click> lookup word options.
-It also includes options for Web feeds or web pages as e-books.
+You can also look up the meaning of a word from Wiktionary.org by selecting a word and right-click > lookup word options.
+It also includes options for converting web feeds or web pages into e-books.

-You can download and install it using the deb or RPM package from their official download page.
+You can download and install it using the deb or RPM packages from their official download page.

 5. Bookworm